Marine Corps Marathon magnet for first-timers

 "It's getting your body and your legs ready to run that far, so you start slow," said Plasse, who is based in Hartford, Connecticut.

-"The first long run tends to be about 10 miles, then you keep upping your mileage each week."
+"The first long run tends to be about 10 miles (16.1 km), then you keep upping your mileage each week."

 For her first marathon Plasse used yoga for flexibility and to prevent injury.
 This time she's up early each morning hitting the weights to keep her legs strong.